-Effective risk management is essential to consistent and sustainable performance for all of our stakeholders and is therefore a central part of the financial and operational management of the PNB Group (PNB).
-PNB adds value to clients and therefore the communities in which we operate, generating returns for shareholders by taking and managing risk.
+Effective risk management is essential to consistent and sustainable performance for all of our stakeholders and is therefore a central part of the financial and operational management of the Group.
+PNB adds value to clients and therefore the communities in which it operates, generating returns for stockholders by taking and managing risk.

-Through our Risk Management Framework we manage enterprise wide risks, with the objective of maximizing risk-adjusted returns while remaining within our risk appetite.
-PNB's Board of Directors play a pivotal role and have the ultimate responsibility in bank governance through their focus on two (2) factors that will ultimately determine the success of the bank: responsibility for the bank's strategic objectives and assurance that such will be executed by choice of talents.
+Through the Bankøs Risk Management Framework, PNB is able to manage enterprise wide risks, with the objective of maximizing risk-adjusted returns while remaining within its risk appetite.
+PNBøs BOD have the ultimate responsibility and play a pivotal role in bank governance through their focus on 2 factors that will ultimately determine the success of the Bank, namely, responsibility for the Bankøs strategic objectives and assurance that such will be executed by choice of talents.

 Strong independent oversight has been established at all levels within the group.
-The bank's Board of Directors has delegated specific responsibilities to various board committees which are integral to the PNB's risk governance framework and allow executive management, through management committees, to evaluate the risks inherent in the business and to manage them effectively.
+The Bankøs BOD has delegated specific responsibilities to various board committees which are integral to the PNBøs risk governance framework and allow executive management, through management committees, to evaluate the risks inherent in the business and to manage them effectively.